nikita194/TSW01-REPRODUCIBLE-OPEN-SOURCE/README.md

 ```

 2. Add Ruff rules to the `pyproject.toml` file
-   - By default, Ruff doesn't have any formatting rules, so we need to select those we want to apply out of the [list of rules](https://docs.astral.sh/ruff/rules/).
+   - Formatting rules dictate the style of your code, keep in mind that it is up to you to decide which to enforce for your projects.
+By default, Ruff doesn't have any formatting rules, so we need to select those we want to apply.
-   - Open `pyproject.toml` and add the following rules:
+   - Open `pyproject.toml` and add the following rules (you can find what they mean [here](https://docs.astral.sh/ruff/rules/)):
    ```toml
    [tool.ruff]
    [tool.ruff.lint]